 The group says two separate middle schools would result in half the number of sixth grade students at each school from the combined number at a separate sixth-grade site.
 Supporters of two separate middle schools also say that this would increase opportunities for extracurricular activities such as sports, theater, art and music.
 Another argument is that separate middle schools would ease transportation for families.

-The support of two separate middle schools appears centered among parents of Warren T. Jackson and Sarah Smith elementary schools.
+The support of two separate middle schools appears centered among parents of and elementary schools.
 APS demographers in their first proposals submitted last year called for separate middle schools, with Smith and Jackson feeding into the Sutton site.
 The Sarah Smith Elementary PTA this week put out e-mails in favor of the two separate middle schools

 The sixth grade academy plan has also drawn strong support among some Buckhead neighborhoods.
 Proponents say the sixth grade academy eases the transition to middle school for fifth graders.
-Davis, in a recent community meeting, said he supports the sixth grade option because he believes it lessens bullying of younger students.
+Davis, said he supports the sixth grade option because he believes it lessens bullying of younger students.